Lak3/CSGO-InternalExternal/README.md

 # CSGO-InternalExternal
-Training software example for CSGO
-Entity cache, aimbot with ability to easily add targets
+Training software example for CSGO.
+Includes entity caching and aimbot with ability to easily add new targets.